 - Across the street from Legal Seafood, full service, Seafood, open for: lunch, dinner, 11:00 a.m. - 10:00 p.m. daily, moderate-expensive

 - Across the street from Chelo's, full service, American, open for: lunch, dinner, 11:00 a.m. - 10:00 p.m. daily, moderate

 - 1.00 mile(s) from Bickford's, 6:30 a.m. - 1:00 a.m.

 - 1.50 mile(s) from Gregg's, Full Service, American, open for: lunch, dinner, 11:00 a.m. - 12:00 a.m. daily, moderate

 - 2.00 mile(s) from Portofino's, Italian, open for: dinner, fine dining, 5:00 p.m. - 10:00 p.m.
 Tues - Sun

 - 4.00 mile(s) from Cherrystone's, Full Service, Seafood, open for: lunch, dinner, 11:00 a.m. - 10:00 p.m. daily, moderate

 - 8.00 mile(s) from Twin Oaks, Full Service, Steakhouse, open for: lunch, dinner, 11:00 a.m. - 10:00 p.m. daily, moderate

 BEST WESTERN Airport Inn

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Warwick.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Warwick.
 Chase the links to explore the local region even more.